 The physical examination should include a detailed examination of the joints, including the heels, digits, and spine, as well as the rest of the joint examination.
 The general examination should aim at excluding other systemic or localized arthritic disorders.
 (See 'Musculoskeletal signs and symptoms' above and 'Differential diagnosis' below.)

-●Plain radiographs of affected joints and entheses to exclude other causes of joint pain, including other forms of arthritis and stress fractures.
+●Plain radiographs of affected joints and entheses, if necessary to exclude other causes of joint pain, including other forms of arthritis and stress fractures.

 We perform the following studies, depending upon the history and findings: